Growing Potatoes in Zone 6B

-Potatoes are a great, versatile food crop and are worth trying for many home gardeners.
-Potatoes at the grocery store are inexpensive, so many home gardeners don’t see a point in growing their own.
-But, nothing beats an organic, homegrown potato.
+Potatoes are a great, versatile food crop and are worth growing for many home gardeners.
+Potatoes at the grocery store are still relatively inexpensive, so many home gardeners don’t see a point in growing their own.
+But, nothing beats an organic, homegrown potato as far as flavor.

 Conventionally grown potatoes retain pesticides in their skin which can be a pain to try to remove.
 So, I like to grow my own and enjoy eating nutritious potato skin without worrying about eating pesticides.